okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 - People don't believe what you believe.
 People don't know what you know.
 They don't want what you want.
 Realise this and sonder.
 - Do not convince others of your work.
 Dance with them instead.
 - Marketing finds a spot on a map with that edges to what people want to find.
+- Dog food marketing - have you ever seen a dog buy dog food?

 ## Pixar 22 Rules of Storytelling